aameerhamza1801/Credit-Card-Fraud-Detection-Using-Different-ML-Techniques/README.md

 ![](images/logReg.JPG)     ![](images/decTre.JPG)     ![](images/neuNet.JPG)

-The neuralnet gave a slight better result where it detected 70 fraud transactions
+The neuralnet gave a slight better result where it detected 75 fraud transactions and 56849 Non-Fraud transactions (Most number of True Positives).
+The accuracies were as follows:

+  Neural Network      ~= 99.93
+  Logistic Regression ~= 99.91
+  Decision Trees      ~= 99.908

-# Note
+# Issues

-Since github was not able to render the ipython notebook so I locally renderred it to html using nbviewer and added to the repository.
+The issue is that the number of fraud transactions are not distributed uniformly.
+The fraud data needs to be increased so that the algorithms could learn more features and hence the accuracy will increase.
+The current distribution is as follows:

+  Non-Fraud Transactions :  284315
+  Fraud Transactions     :  492

+Also, the features provided in the dataset are not known for security reasons (just named V1,V2,V3,...) and it is hard to get an original dataset.
+If the inputs are known they can be further processed to get more useful features.